 The smaller size of the prosauropods has already been mentioned above, but there are a few key differences beyond the smaller neck, body mass, and tail.
 Prosauropods had:

-● Neck and shape – the prosauropod’s neck were considerably smaller, reaching lengths of XXX, and the shape was not S-shaped.
+● Neck and shape – the prosauropod’s neck were considerably smaller.

 ● Neck spikes – on some prosauropod dinosaurs were neck spikes, also known as dermal spines, primarily from prosauropods found in Argentina.
 Some scientists suggest that they may have been used for defense against predators.

 ● Tail length– the tail was smaller.

 ● Armored tail – in some prosauropods species, the tail ended with a bony club or what looks like a leaf shape.

 ● Toe claws – prosauropods had three toes, unlike sauropods, which had four.